-If you have received an ERA and you are seeing a section on the ERA in Therabill labeled The Following could not be matched to a client in Therabill, then you are probably wondering what is going on.
-This article will explain.
+If you received an ERA that has a section labeled The Following could not be matched to a client in Therabill, it is likely because:

 - The name on the ERA doesn’t match the name you have listed for the patient in Therabill For example, the client's name might be Rachel James in Therabill, but Rachel Smith-James is listed on the ERA.